-Step 3: Connect the keyboard and monitor (optional)
+Step 3: Connect the keyboard and monitor (optional)FIGURE 2-10.
+Connecting the keyboard and the monitor

 Connect the keyboard and monitor.
 The connectors on the back of your device have icons indicating which cable to plug into each connector.
 Be sure to tighten the screws (if any) on the monitor's cable connector.